Stonelinks/requirejs-tpl-i18n/README.md

 Uses Underscore.js micro-templates implementation.

+This is a fork to enable easy usage of django's i18n javascript library from within a template

 As modules, templates are stand-alone files (not in the DOM…) and they are served already **compiled**.

 Underscore.js **IS NOT** required, this plugin already contains the template method plus some AMD stuffs.